senner008/Class12/HTMLCSSWeek_1/readme.md

 ## Exercise 2

-Create and index.html with the follow hierarchy:
+Create and index.html with the following hierarchy:

 ```
 <div id="container">